Covid-19

 etc. Both government and hospital management are taking measures for emergency

 infrastructure building to increase the capacity of the hospitals.
-Government
+The government has also initiated tie-ups with private healthcare institutions to

 share the burden and fight a united war against the national emergency.